jgerhart/Secronom-Zombies/secronom/README.txt

 	=>CURRENT UPDATES<= (#changes, +contents, ~rebalances, -fixes)

---> V1.7 - For the last project of structural overhaul, the flesh city is now in-progress. <--
+--> V1.7 - The flesh city is in WIP, and lots of necessary works are still required. <--

 #  TILESET REWORKS (if possible)